ericmarcellini/pokedex/README.md

 API: https://pokeapi.co/api/v2/pokemon/

 Key Features:
-Load data from an external source (API)
+Load data from an external source (API),
-View a list of items within the API database
+View a list of items within the API database,
 On user action to view details for each item.